 Peter loves to show me football highlight videos, and it’s fun even though I don’t love football.
 I see someone catching an amazing pass and running it 100 yards and even I find that entertaining!
 And 10 seconds later there’s another cool play ending in a touchdown.
 And another.
 That holds my attention but an ordinary football game cannot.

 I think Instagram is in the business of showing highlights.
 At least it is for those lifestyle bloggers who are growing their followers and monetizing Instagram.
+There is no perfect life, even if there is a perfect Instagram photo.

 What you see is what they let you see.
 And that’s what nobody tells you when they post that perfect Instagram photo.
 So when I see a good Instagram pic, I can enjoy it but am not tricked into thinking that anyone’s life is that clean and edited…because it’s not.